-Here are a few generic prompts to help start the conversation during or after an activity:
+Here are a few common prompts to help start the conversation during or after an activity:

-- What is one word to describe how you feel about what you've learned? - What is something you learned today that you didn't know before? - What do you think was the biggest class (or group) takeaway? - What is something you will do differently because of what you learned today? - How will what you learned influence how you behave towards others moving forward?
+- What is one word to describe how you feel about what you have learned? - What is something you learned today that you did not know before? - What do you think was the biggest class (or group) takeaway? - What is something you will do differently because of what you learned today? - How will what you learned influence how you behave towards others moving forward?

 Facilitating a dialogue around topics of bias and bullying may seem daunting to some.
-Just remember that it is okay not to have all of the answers.
+Remember that it is okay not to have all of the answers.
 What's most important is to provide a space where students feel their voices are being respected and valued.
 That is when real change can begin to take shape.

-For more information, visit www.adl.org/education for additional resources.
+For more information and additional resources, visit www.adl.org/education.

-Move On From Kindness.
+Move on From Kindness.
 Schools Need to Foster Social Justice.

-Each year, ADL receives activities from participating No Place for Hate® schools that focus on kindness.
-Although learning how to demonstrate kindness is an important part of a child's psychological and social development, ADL highly encourages schools to move beyond kindness to social justice.
+Each year, ADL receives activities from participating No Place for Hate[®] schools that focus on kindness.
+Although learning how to demonstrate kindness is an important part of a child's social and emotional development, ADL highly encourages schools, in designing their activities, to move beyond kindness to social justice.
 Jinnie Spiegler, ADL's Director of Curriculum and Training, explains why this distinction is important in the following article that originally appeared in Education Week.